 Are you however wondering how you can support them, along with questioning your ability on how to convince them to consider and ultimately go to rehab?

-Here’s our recommendations on how to convince someone to go to rehab, through supportive, compassionate and proactive steps.
-If you do require professional intervention, or a family referral, we are available with our rehab referral services.
+Here are our recommendations on how to convince someone to go to rehab, through supportive, compassionate and proactive steps.
+If you do require professional intervention or a family referral, we are available with our rehab referral services.

 Reach out today if you have any questions on the best way to convince someone to go to rehab and complete a full treatment programme.